 - Wipe any extra ointment off with a tissue.

-- Cover the ointment tube or eye drop bottle and place it in a clean, safe place.
+- Put the cap back on the ointment tube or eye drop bottle and place it in a clean, safe place.

 Note: The ointment may cause blurry vision for a few minutes until it dissolves.